Faewalk

 There are gods and goddesses and eldritch horrors on Faewalk, so it shouldn’t be a surprise that there are religions also.
 There are two primary faiths in the world, Odredba and the Covenant of the Silver Blood.
 Right now, Odredba (also known as the “New Church”) is the smaller of the two, while the Covenant (the “Old Church”) is most widely worshipped.
 This isn’t always the case; they tend to flip back and forth depending on how the last religious war went.
 While nowhere near a perfect fit, you can generally think of Odredba as the Catholic Church and the Covenant of the Silver Blood as Hinduism that absorbs most deities from other religions—it’s very possible to find practitioners of the Old Church putting out offerings for Odredban gods.

 Commoners of both religions are generally friendly toward one another, much to the chagrin of the officials, but because they are commoners, they often end up as fodder for the various wars and skirmishes.
-This is not the case with the largest of the minor denominations—Meta, who believe that because stories influence the world so much that there is no such thing as free will and whatever they do is predetermined, expunging all personal responsibility.
+This is not the case with the largest of the minor denominations—Meta—who believe that because of how much stories influence the world, there is no such thing as free will and whatever they do is predetermined, expunging all personal responsibility.
 Meta are essentially Faewalk’s versions of anarchists.

 Cities and Governments